Review, The Complete Guide to Diving in Koh Lipe

 Koh Lipe or Ko Lipe, is a small flat island in Thailand.
 It stands out from its big sisters that are more touristic and festive, Koh Lanta and Koh Phi Phi.
 Real paradise for divers, Ko Lipe has probably the best preserved seabed of Thailand.
-Its tourism boom is quite new and the small island has, for the moment, only one main street, the walking street , where you can find some bars and restaurants.
+Its tourism boom is quite new and the small island has, for the moment, only one main street, the walking street, where you can find some bars and restaurants.
 In general, Dive Sites of Koh Lipe are accessible to all levels.
-Koh Lipe is one of the main diving destination for novice divers but also for experienced divers .
+Koh Lipe is one of the best destination for diving in Thailand for novice divers but also for experienced divers.
 Dives are more expensive tant in Koh Tao but still affordable.
 However the seabed of Koh Tao is much richer and better preserved.
 You can discover some of the most beautiful soft corals of South Asia and an exceptional underwater fauna.
 Experienced divers would prefer dive sites as 8 Mile Rock, to meet the large pelagics, Stonehenge, for its corals, Koh Pung for a drift dive or Koh Sarang for its pinnacles.

 There is, strictly speaking, no best time to dive in Koh Lipe.
 The high season runs from October to May; this is the period when weather conditions are the best and when you will have a better chance to dive with whale sharks, manta rays and devil rays.
 However, the low season has its advantages because the visibility is exceptional and there will be less tourism.